-MUA 242I - Music History & Literature 3: Music of the Classical and the Romantic Eras, 3 credit hours Prerequisite(s): MUA 241I music.
+MUA 242 - Music History & Literature 3, 3 credit hours

+A study of stylistic developments and representative masterworks of the Classical and Romantic eras of Western music.
 Music is studied in its cultural and historical contexts.
 Includes significant listening, score study, and written work.